After 32 years of marriage and four children, my husband and I were retiring to Belize in six weeks…

 When I moved to Belize I decided I was going to be outgoing.
 Being shy when making a move like this is just not an option.
 As soon as we arrived, we started going to every expat event we could find.

-David Thayer: Once a week, we shoot darts.
-I had never played darts in my life, but in San Ignacio there is an open-air bar with New Jersey-style pizza.
+Once a week, we shoot darts.
+My husband had never played darts in his life, but in San Ignacio there is an open-air bar with New Jersey-style pizza.
 A couple of people from New Jersey make the pizza and provide free beer.
 You can’t beat it.

 We also go country line-dancing.
 There are a lot of people here from Texas who think that country dancing is the only way to go.